owen-melville/photo-reactor/README.md

 <b><h1>Overview:</b></h1>
 This repository contains the STL files and instructions for the assembly of the LEDbyXAmple photoreactor.
+This photoreactor is designed for 8 mL (2 dram) vials, but is easily altered for use with larger vials.
+Most components are modular and easy to swap.

 <img src="https://github.com/user-attachments/assets/329264f6-ba9a-4603-b425-6119a54de8dd" width="200"/>